snl-dakota/dakota/DI_CLEANUP_TODO.md

    missing response labels by generating defaults.
    Reason: the component-local DI path bypasses some whole-study post-processing assumptions present in the legacy construction path.

-6. The current DI multivariate distribution helper is pilot-oriented and only supports all-uniform-uncertain variable sets.
-   Reason: this is sufficient for the current `NonDLHSSampling` pilot test, but the helper must be generalized to cover the full Dakota variable family supported by legacy `Model` initialization.